 Avocado Care Guide

 Avocados probably originated in southern Mexico.
-In the Bay Area, they will grow where temperatures do not fall much below freezing.
+In the Bay area, they will grow where temperatures do not fall much below freezing.
 They will grow in shade and between buildings but are productive only in full sun.
 The roots are highly competitive and will choke out nearby plants.
 The coarse, greedy roots will raise pavement with age.
 The Avocado is a dense evergreen tree, shedding many leaves in early spring.
 In a Bay Area garden allow at least 20 feet for the mature tree.
 A grafted plant normally produces fruit within one or two years compared to 8-20 years for seedlings.

 Do not fertilize the plants during the first year in their new environment.
 After one year of growth, use a balanced fertilizer containing Zinc such as Master Nursery Fruit Tree and Vine Food.
-Apply the fertilizer three times a year (Valentine’s Day, Memorial Day and Labor Day) in the amount listed on the package.
-Plants in containers should be fertilized monthly (about 3 Tablespoonsful).
+Apply the fertilizer three times a year (Valentine's Day, Memorial Day and Labor Day) in the amount listed on the package.
+Plants in containers should be fertilized monthly (about 3 tbs).